BobaBoard/boba-docs/docs/engineering/boba-backend/APIs/API-guidelines.md

 # API guidelines

-These rules must be followed when creating new API endpoint in BobaServer.
+These rules must be followed when creating new API endpoint in BobaBackend.
 They're a subset of the excellent [Zalando RESTful API guidelines](https://opensource.zalando.com/restful-api-guidelines/).

 ## The Golden Rule